THE ALICE® INITIATIVE

 • Education for increasing earning potential

-In addition, ALICE Policy Hui mobilized nearly 8,000 actions (testimony, letters, etc.) on ALICE priority issues resulting in landmark legislative victories including raising the minimum wage and establishing a permanent and refundable earned income tax credit.
+In addition, ALICE Policy Hui mobilized nearly 8,000 actions (testimony, letters, etc.) on ALICE priority issues resulting in landmark legislative victories including raising the minimum wage and establishing a permanent and refundable earned income tax credit in 2022.

 Interactive Tools and Resources